astral-sh/uv/docs/configuration/authentication.md

 If client certificate authentication (mTLS) is desired, set the `SSL_CLIENT_CERT` environment variable to the path of the PEM formatted file containing the certificate followed by the private key.

+## Authentication with commercial package indexes

+See the [commercial indexes integration guide](../guides/integration/commercial-indexes.md) for details on authentication with popular commercial Python package indexes.